rguske/blog/content/posts/demoing-knative-serving-and-eventing-using-demo-magic-scripts.md

 draft: false
 featuredImage: /img/knative_post_cover.png
 description: "Knative is the most popular platform to run Serverless workload on Kubernetes and to build event-driven architectures.
 This posts introduces two demo-scripts which will support you when presenting on Knative's power in the mentioned disciplines."
-categories: ["VMware", "Kubernetes", "Serverless", "Event-Driven"]
+categories: ["Platforms", "Serverless", "Open-Source"]
 tags:
-- May2022
+- VMware
-- Tanzu
+- vSphere
 - Knative
 - Serverless
 - EventDriven